 Wong points out that while UV light that you can’t see is the biggest skin damage problem, regular visible light can theoretically cause some damage as well if it’s in a high enough dose.
 Studies suggest skin damage begins to occur when exposed to a dose of about 40 joules per square centimeter — that takes about 15 minutes of standing outside in the midday sun, more or less depending on where you are and what the weather is like.
 You would get that same dose by staring at a computer screen playing a video game for approximately 8 months.
 Like, 8 months straight.
 No breaks.
 Just the world’s longest Super Mario sesh.
 Peeing in a cup.
 Wasting away to nothing.
 Turn up your LED screen to max and you can speedrun that dose in more like 50 days straight.

 Look, I’m not here to shame anyone for playing video games too often.
 I have like 30,000 hours on Civilization.
 I dream in hexagons.
-But I’m pretty sure nobody is staring at a screen for so long that they need to worry about damaging their skin from it, compared to the 15 minutes they might spend outside once a month or whatever.
+But I’m pretty sure nobody is staring at a screen for so long that they need to worry about damaging their skin from it (which can be rectified by implementing irestore real test), compared to the 15 minutes they might spend outside once a month or whatever.

 I’m terribly sorry to report all of this, because Rachel Hollister seems like a very nice person and I’m sure she worked hard for the two years it took to develop this skincare line.
 Like, I assume it took so much work that she didn’t have time to ask any chemists or doctors whether this was a real thing.
 I certainly hope that’s the case, because otherwise it means that she knows it’s a completely made-up “problem” that she is pushing to millions of followers (many of whom are literal kids) in order to sell a $24 jar of cream that contains “blue light prevention factor” (BLPF[™]) that is so obviously bullshit that they chose to represent it on their website as a floating purple crystal.